fuzz/remote/blog/plastic.markdown

 A well-run distributed team primarily communicates via group text chat like Slack.
 As much as possible all communication happens in various channels that form by team or project or whatever fits best.
 Communication happens asynchronously, transparently and is immutably logged.
-Conversations are neither lost nor forgotten.
-People can be involved in conversations more easily because they can participate asynchronously.
+Conversations are not lost or forgotten.
+People can be included in conversations more easily because they can participate asynchronously.
 New group members can quickly be brought up to speed on a given topic or issue by referring them to relevant logs.
-Cross referencing code commits with tickets and publishing changes either directly to a group's room or to a "newsfeed" room provides amazing self-documentation.
+Cross referencing code commits with tickets and publishing changes either directly to a group's room or to a "newsfeed" room provides amazing documentation.
 If I want to know why something was done I can look at the commit, find the ticket and find all the relevant discussion about that, how the solution was worked out--it may have required something beyond just code such as infrastructure changes or contacting a service provider.
-Colocated teams can do that somewhat, but there will always be large gaps that require relying on people's memories of events to resolve.
+Colocated teams can do this somewhat, but there will always be large gaps that require relying on people's memories of events to resolve.
 Fitbit > trying to remember what happened.
 You may say the need for this does not come up often and you would be correct, but when it does come up it can save days or even weeks of time.
 It can be a lifesaver in time-sensitive situations like production outages.
 It can help prevent service regressions.
 As technologists we love data, we can learn from data, we can use data to improve our processes.
 Distributed teams produce more and richer data about themselves and the work they do than colocated teams.

 An industry embracing Big Data should look for ways to apply those insights to itself.